triangledirt/books/RAPE!.md

 "No."

 "Then that's the pot calling the kettle black.
-I has had a dog and you hasn't---"
+I has had a dog and you hasn't—"

 "That's not the pot calling the kettle black."

-"If I says I have had a dog and you says you haven't---"
+"If I says I have had a dog and you says you haven't—"

 "I think you're mistaking that for another expression."